smartdevicelink/sdl_evolution/proposals/NNNN-rc-sdl-module.md

 ## Potential downsides
 - App developers may have to keep track of which module to send RPCs.
 - The solution bends the guidelines of how the protocol works.
 - We have to add some sort of identifier to modules.
-In this proposals they are simple UUIDs.
+In this proposal they are simple UUIDs.

 ## Impact on existing code
 - The new type of module would have to be created and code that would allow one RPC to be combined into another packet's bulk data.
-- The proxies will need to call handle parsing the bulk data into an RPC and pass through the correct callbacks.
+- The proxies will need to handle parsing the bulk data into an RPC and pass through the correct callbacks.